 c) For each network level and each unit rate, replace the ratio of the coincidence factor to the load factor in the above formula with the ratio of coincidence factor (to network level asset peak) to load factor that would be apply given peaking probabilities at that network level if units were uniformly spread within each time band, multiplied by the correction factor.

-d) The coefficient calculated for the non-half hourly and half hourly unmetered supplies tariffs will be determined by aggregating these tariffs to produce one value.
+d) The coefficient calculated for the half hourly aggregated and half hourly unmetered supplies tariffs will be determined by aggregating these tariffs to produce one value.

 72A.
-An additional set of correction factors is applied to the LV Network Domestic and LV Network Non-Domestic Non-CT tariffs and the non-half-hourly-settled tariffs for profile classes 1 to 4, so as to ensure that the average charges produced by the LV Network Domestic tariff are equivalent to a volume-weighted average of the non-half-hourly-settled tariffs for profile classes 1 and 2, and the average charges produced by the LV Network Non-Domestic Non-CT tariff are equivalent to a volume-weighted average of the non-half-hourly-settled tariffs for profile classes 3 and 4.
+Not Used

 Allocation of network costs to standing charges (fixed and capacity)